Who is at risk of severe illness from COVID-19

 - are a child with multiple chronic conditions.

-For some people, the easing of restrictions can be stressful — especially if we have friends or whānau who are vulnerable.
+For some people, the easing of restrictions will be stressful — especially if we have friends or whānau who are vulnerable.
 It is okay to feel scared or anxious as we adjust to the new settings.
 You can decide what additional measures suit you best.

 Let whānau, friends, neighbours and colleagues know what they can do to support you.

 If you are worried, talk to your doctor or health professional for advice.